odeleongt/useR_2017/poster/01_abstract_access.md

 Physical accessibility to services is usually evaluated based on distance from the communities to the health services, either over a shortest path or through a known network of possible routes [@delamater-suboptimally].
-Theses analysis topically require a considerable amount of analysis effort, and the use of traditional analysis tools (i.e. point-and-click style analysis software) has limited previous efforts to a few regions of the country [@annis-access-center; @owen-access-av].
+These analyses typically require a considerable amount of analysis effort, and the use of traditional analysis tools (i.e. point-and-click style analysis software) has limited previous efforts to a few regions of the country [@annis-access-center; @owen-access-av].
-Previous analysis have not taken into account altitude changes in the routing, which heavily influences transportation costs.
+Previous analyses have not taken into account altitude changes in the routing, which heavily influences transportation costs.
 Given the economic disparity in the country, altitude change should be considered to provide a better assessment of physical accessibility to health services.